TinyPART/msf-CNN/README.md

 # msf-CNN: Patch-based Multi-Stage Fusion with Convolutional Neural Networks for TinyML

+For more information on this work, please read our preprint on [alphaXiv](https://www.alphaxiv.org/abs/2505.11483) or [arXiv](https://www.arxiv.org/abs/2505.11483).

 ## Reproduce analytical results

 1. install python packages using requirement.txt